How to Find Investors for Your Business: Expert Tips From a Tech Startup Founder

 - Crowdfunding.
 Crowdfunding is when businesses, organizations or individuals fund a project, rather than one or two major investors.
 Most crowdfunding campaigns happen via internet platforms in the form of either small donations from different people or peer-to-peer lending.
 This cash flow boost can help you quickly get your project off the ground.

 - Bank loan.
 Contacting banks for a loan is best to do when your business is established, because banks require extensive documentation on your operational history and backing.
+With this information, it’s possible to get same-day business loans, especially if you have great credit.
 Bank loans can be a good way to scale your operations and develop a strong, local company.
 Though, because of the interest, the cost is higher, at least you don’t have to give any equity away.

 - Venture capitalists.
 It’s usually the final stage in a fundraising process for an emerging business, but it isn’t a necessity for all companies.
 If you run a steady business, small and successful, there is likely no need for you to apply for a VC funding unless you want to scale fast with high amounts of capital.

 A general idea of how to find investments is simple, but attracting the right investors and making your business sales pitch stand out can be extremely difficult.
 That’s why we’ve asked our valued customer and an expert in the matter to share with us first-hand experience on how to pitch investors effectively.

 How to find investors for a startup: Interview with a Good Life Sorted marketplace co-founder

 Constantine Karampatsos took inspiration for his project from his grandmother Zoe, who remained active and independent until she reached 96 years old.
 The only thing she needed was a hand with the daily chores and some company, which her kind and reliable neighbor Mary provided.
 That’s where the vision for Good Life Sorted was born: